japila-books/apache-spark-internals/docs/storage/BlockManager.md

 CAUTION: FIXME When would `info.tellMaster` be `true`?

 A block is considered updated when it was written to disk or removed from memory or both.
-If either happened, the xref:executor:TaskMetrics.adoc#incUpdatedBlockStatuses[current TaskContext metrics are updated with the change].
+If either happened, the executor:TaskMetrics.md#incUpdatedBlockStatuses[current TaskContext metrics are updated with the change].

 In the end, dropFromMemory returns the current storage level of the block.

-dropFromMemory is part of the xref:storage:BlockEvictionHandler.adoc#dropFromMemory[BlockEvictionHandler] abstraction.
+dropFromMemory is part of the storage:BlockEvictionHandler.md#dropFromMemory[BlockEvictionHandler] abstraction.

 == [[handleLocalReadFailure]] `handleLocalReadFailure` Internal Method